-- The effective dose to the skin of a practitioner's hand who is holding the endoscope tube for different exposure times and the activity sources was calculated. - The only time the fingers will receive a dose of radiation is when the OncoSilTM suspension flows down the FNA needle and passes the point where the fingers are holding the endoscope. - Holding the endoscope tube for 300 seconds (maximum estimated time for holding the endoscope tube), the practitioner's hand will receive: - Maximum patient dose of 60 MBq Effective dose of ≈ 3 mSv which allows <164 practices per year before reaching 500 mSv annual limit - Typical patient dose of 30 MBq Effective dose of ≈ 1.5 mSv which allows <328 practices per year before reaching 500 mSv annual limit - During the implantation, if the implantation step is unduly delayed or paused while the suspension is in the catheter, the endoscope should be held with tongs, or a suitable remote handling device.
+- The effective dose to the skin of a practitioner's hand who is holding the endoscope tube for different exposure times and the activity sources was calculated. - The only time the fingers will receive a dose of radiation is when the OncoSilTM suspension flows down the FNA needle and passes the point where the fingers are holding the endoscope. - Holding the endoscope tube for 60 seconds (maximum estimated time for holding the endoscope tube), the practitioner's hand will receive: - If implanting the maximum patient dose of 60 MBq An effective dose of ≈ 0.6 mSv, which allows up to 800 implantations per year before reaching the 500 mSv annual limit - If implanting the average patient dose from clinical studies of 14 MBq An effective dose of ≈ 0.14 mSv, which allows up to 3500 practices per year before reaching the 500 mSv annual limit - During the implantation, if the implantation step is unduly delayed or paused while the suspension is in the catheter, the endoscope should be held with tongs, or a suitable remote handling device.

-9.3 Radiation Dose Rates from the Patient Following Implantation
+9.4 Radiation Dose Rates from the Patient Following Implantation

-OncoSil^{\mathbb{M}} has assessed the OH&S dose rates through measurements about a water phantom that contained a simulated dose of OncoSil^{\mathbb{M}}.
-From these measurements, assuming the maximum patient dose of 60 MBq has been implanted, the dose rate is approximately 9.5 μ Sv/hour at the external skin surface of the patient closest to the pancreas.
-At a distance of 15 cm from the skin surface, the dose rate was less than 1 μ Sv/hour.
+OncoSil $\mathbb{M}$ has assessed the OH&S dose rates through measurements about a water phantom that contained a simulated dose of OncoSil $\mathbb{M}$ .
+From these measurements, assuming the maximum patient dose of 60 MBq has been implanted, the dose rate is approximately 9.5 $\mu$ Sv/hour at the external skin surface of the patient closest to the pancreas.
+At a distance of 15 cm from the skin surface, the dose rate was less than 1 $\mu$ Sv/hour.
 If the patient dose is less than the maximum of 60 MBq, then these dose rates will be proportionately less.